Hesse: Railway transport

 Hesse is accessed by many major rail lines, including the high-speed lines Cologne–Frankfurt(op.speed 300 km/h) and Hanover–Würzburg.
 Other north-south connections traverse major east–west routes from Wiesbaden and Mainz to Frankfurt and from Hanau and Aschaffenburg to Fulda and Kassel.
 The Frankfurt Central Station is the most important hub for German trains, with over 1,100 trains per day.

 The region around Frankfurt has an extensive S-Bahn network, the S-Bahn Rhein-Main, which is complemented by many regional train connections.
 In the rest of the country, the rail network is less extensive.
 Since 2007, the region around Kassel has been served by the RegioTram, a tram-train-concept similar to the Karlsruhe model.

 Air transport

 Frankfurt Airport is by far the largest airport in Germany with more than 57 million passengers each year, is and among the world's ten largest.
 Frankfurt Egelsbach Airport lies to the south, and is frequented by general aviation and private planes.
 Kassel Airport offers a few flights to holiday destinations, but has struggled to compete.
 There are also a number of sports airfields.
 Low-cost airlines, especially Ryanair, use Frankfurt-Hahn Airport as a major base, although the airport is actually located about 100 km from Frankfurt in the neighbouring state of Rhineland-Palatinate.
 The DFS (German air traffic control) has its headquarters in Langen.
+A Boeing 747 owned by Lufthansa was named after Hesse, on 20 November 1974, the aircraft crashed in Kenya killing 59 of the 157 passengers and crew on board.